nbardy/gigagan-pytorch/README.md

   - [x] Trying XMP
 - [ ] Train a few base lines
 - [ ] Launch hyper-parameter sweeps on the small model
-- [ ] Scale up to a bigger model with distributed training run.
-    - [ ] Port the draft ray training script over to lucidrain's new training code.
-    - [ ] Check throughput
 - [ ] Reproduce Upscaler with result quality compared to the paper at 256px=>1028px(4X)
 - [ ] Reproduce Upscaler with result quality compared to the paper at 128px>1028px(8X)